Healthy Homes Assessment Oriental Bay

 Oriental Bay Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Oriental Bay and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory for all Oriental Bay and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove compliance with each Healthy Homes Standard that apply or will apply throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records that demonstrate compliance with each Healthy Homes Standard that apply or will apply during the tenure of your rental home.

-• Private landlords and property managers must ensure their rental properties comply according to Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.
+• Private landlords and property managers have to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes